1. What is the climate like at Kudjip and what kind of clothes should I bring?

 6. What recreational activities are available?

 We have a basketball court where the station staff and missionary kids often play in the afternoons and on Saturdays.
+Basketball, pickle ball, volleyball, soccer and rugby are often being played by a group on station, so just ask to join in.
 A weight room is available.
 Bring a conservative swim suit if you like swimming, because you may enjoy tubing down the hydroelectric canal or the adjacent river.
-The beautiful mountains offer hiking and fishing but we ask that you go with a missionary.
+The beautiful mountains offer hiking and bird watching but we ask that you go with a missionary.

 7. Do I need to bring my own linens and kitchenware?